mzanana/1337-Circle3/Push_Swap/README.md

 # Data Structures

 #### When the **Data** becomes **Information**
-The data is just a collection of characters, but after processing it, it becames an information.
+The data is just a collection of characters, but after processing it, it becomes an information.
 Example :
 + Data => ananazm si eman ym
 + Information =>  my name is mzanana